 Sean Murray, VP of General Business Sales, Xactly A Call Center becomes a modern Inside Sales Organization when companies migrate from 'feature dumping' to teaching the market about relevant answers.
 After running global tests, reading research (notably about Millennials), and studying data, more companies enjoy higher operational yield by shifting sales 'inside' vs jumping on a plane.
 Tweet this

-Kyle Porter, CEO, SalesLoft A Call Center becomes a modern Inside Sales Organization when a game plan is put in place to professionalize messaging, install best practices on processes, rotate mediums between call, email, and social, conduct prospect research, and most importantly when the team members are hired, trained, coached, led, and treated as professionals.
+Kyle Porter, CEO, SalesLoft A Call Center becomes a modern Inside Sales Team when a game plan is put in place to professionalize messaging, install best practices on processes, rotate mediums between call, email, and social, conduct prospect research, and most importantly when the team members are hired, trained, coached, led, and treated as professionals.
 Tweet this

 Lauren Bailey, President, Factor8 The fastest and easiest marker to sort organizations into “Centers” and “Inside Sales Organizations” is Pipeline Management.
 A professional sales team – be it inside or out – is managing leads, opportunities, and deals through the funnel.
 Tweet this